rodydavis/rodydavis/posts/lit-sheet-music.md

 ## Web Component

-Before we update our component we need to rename `my-element.ts` to `lit-sheet-music.ts`
+Before we update our component we need to rename `my-element.ts` to `sheet-music.ts`

-Open up `lit-sheet-music.ts` and update it with the following:
+Open up `sheet-music.ts` and update it with the following:

 ```js
 import { html, css, LitElement } from "lit";